VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Guiding Principles for Vulnerability Candidate Representation}

 It is intuitive that vulnerability detectors should accommodate program semantic information, highlighting the importance of identifying effective vulnerability candidate representations.
-For this purpose, we propose using the following principles to guide the identification of effective vulnerability candidate representation. \begin{itemize}
+For this purpose, we propose using the following principles to guide the identification of effective vulnerability candidate representation.
+This paradigm of ``problem $\rightarrow$ principles (as strategies to solve the problem) $\rightarrow$ technical means (whose discovery is guided by the principles)'' is both beautiful and useful.

-\item {\bf Principle 1: Accommodating semantically-related program statements across files}.
+\begin{itemize} \item {\bf Principle 1: Accommodating semantically-related program statements across files}.
 Some files may be dependent on others because, for example, a variable used or referred in one file may be defined in another file.
 Effective vulnerability candidate representations should accommodate this define-use relation.

 \item {\bf Principle 2: Accommodating semantically-related program statements across functions}.
 Semantically-related statements may go beyond boundaries of functions, meaning that effective vulnerability candidate representations should accommodate, and further preserve the order of, those semantically-related statements, even if they belong to different functions. \end{itemize}